zenobio93/seat-docs/docs/admin_guides/squads.md

 When an application is approved, the user who sent it is automatically becoming a member of the Squad.
 If an application is denied, the application is removed and user can submit a new application.

-Only admin user can add or remove moderators to/from a Squad.
+Only administrator users can add or remove moderators to/from a Squad.

 ## Interface